 - Confirm that the documents still reflect your wishes.
 Some questions to ask:

-- Is the named agent still appropriate? - Do you have back-up or alternate agents in case something happens to your designated POA?
+- Is the named health care agent still appropriate? - Do you have back-up or alternate health care agents in case something happens to your designated health care agent?

 - Review the documents to see if they need to be updated to reflect current circumstances.
 For example:

-- Consider whether or not you want life-prolonging medical treatment used if a recovery is unlikely. - Consider an update to the definition of "medical treatment" to specifically include the maintenance of respiration, nutrition, and hydration by artificial means. - Consider the definition of "extraordinary measures" and whether they might make sense under certain circumstances, such as the use of a ventilator in treating COVID-related illnesses. - Consider adding language for how your POA can communicate with medical staff and whether email, video conference, and other means of communication are acceptable.
+- Consider whether you want life-prolonging medical treatment used if a recovery is unlikely. - Consider an update to the definition of "medical treatment" to specifically include the maintenance of respiration, nutrition, and hydration by artificial means. - Consider the definition of "extraordinary measures" and whether they might make sense under certain circumstances, such as the use of a ventilator in treating COVID-related illnesses. - Consider adding language for how your health care agent can communicate with medical staff and whether email, video conference, and other means of communication are acceptable.

 Tip: Many estate planning attorneys now offer video meetings to assist clients with the process of reviewing and updating documents.

-- Think about whether the person you name (such as a spouse/domestic partner, adult child, or trusted friend) has the emotional capacity to carry out your wishes.
+- Think about whether the person you name as a health care agent (a spouse/domestic partner, adult child, or trusted friend) has the emotional capacity to carry out your wishes.

-- Discuss the provisions with all named POAs and family.
-Talk with the person chosen as health care POA and with your family members specifically about your wishes about ventilators and respirators.
+- Discuss the HCP provisions with family.
+Talk with the health care agent and your family members specifically about your wishes about ventilators and respirators.

 - Put a copy of the HCP on file with primary care doctors' offices as well as local or preferred hospitals; see if they are able to accept the HCP electronically and update your patient record ahead of admittance; provide updated copies when changes are made.

-- If you are hospitalized, give a copy of the HCP to the hospital admitting clerk upon admission to the hospital and have your POA bring or send a copy as well.
+- If you are hospitalized, give a copy of the HCP to the hospital admitting clerk upon admission to the hospital and have your health care agent bring or send a copy as well.

-- Keep a small card in your wallet stating the fact that you have an HCP; provide the name and phone number of the agent.
+- Keep a small card in your wallet stating the fact that you have an HCP; provide the name and phone number of the health care agent.

 - Be sure that the forms you sign upon admission to the hospital align with your wishes.